 Before Hallowe’en there was Samhain – a day of the dead in Celtic/Gaelic culture that connected everyone coping with grief and loss (which, naturally, is everyone).
-It was a time to come together as a community to reflect on the turning of the year, to honour those who had died, and to address mortal fears – a useful function it no longer serves for most people.
+It was a time to come together as a community to reflect on the turning of the seasons, to honour those who had died, and to address mortal fears – a useful function it no longer serves for most people.

 we need ritual and ceremony for coping with grief and loss